matthiasprobst/ontology-utils/docs/userguide/classes.rst

 Load from file
 ..............

-Let's load an person from a file:
+Let's load a person from a file:

 .. code-block:: python3